praveenguduri/amazon-serverless-datalake-workshop/README.md

-# Serverless Data Lake Workshop
+#sxx Serverless Data Lake Workshop
 Welcome to the serverless data lake workshop.
 In this workshop, you will create a serverless data lake that combines the data from an e-commerce website, customer profile database, and demographic data.